vassdeniss/vassdeniss/README.md

 Some of my projects (finished or unfinished) are already on my github, so feel free to take a look!
 I have worked mainly on small projects for fun and / or for practicing my skills.

 ### :1st_place_medal: Proudest Projects
+[LegoView](https://github.com/vassdeniss/Legoview-Angular) - A website for creating reviews on your own managed lego collection built with Angular / Express

 [Easy Rank](https://github.com/vassdeniss/EasyRank-Web-App) - A website for creating your own 'Top 10' style pages using ASP.NET Core MVC

 [WPF Chess Engine](https://github.com/vassdeniss/Chess-Engine-Wpf) - Chess engine from scratch in the c# programming language using WPF / XAML